praveek/launch.en/help/extension-reference/web/aep-web-sdk/aep-ext-release-notes.md

 * Request made during ID migration will be sent to demdex endpoint to improve cross-domain identification when demdex cookie is not set.
 * Request made during ID migration will always expect a response to ensure identity cookie gets set.
 * When executing an invalid command, a list of valid command names will be in the logged in the console
 * Added checkbox for toggling third-party cookie support to the Launch extension.
+This will disable calls to demdex.net

 ## December 20, 2019